andygreen-1/academic-kickstart/content/project/the-growing-divide/index.md

 ---
 The following is an interactive dashboard exploring how the relationship between party control of state government and various well-being metrics has evolved over the last 20 years.
 This is part 2 of a multi-part series of visualizations and analyses exploring this topic.

-The dashboard was published by the Georgetown Public Policy Review in February 2020.
+The dashboard, along with a short accompanying piece, was published by the Georgetown Public Policy Review in February 2020.
 The link to that publication can be found [here](http://gppreview.com/2020/02/21/growing-divide-red-states-vs-blue-states/).

 The data and code used in this analysis can be found [here](https://github.com/andygreen-1/PartyControlStateGov).
 ***